Cardiac Arrest

 English

-Jacob Jentzer is a Cardiologist in Rochester, Minnesota.
-Dr. Jentzer has been practicing medicine for over 18 years and is rated as an Elite provider by MediFind in the treatment of Cardiac Arrest.
-His top areas of expertise are Cardiogenic Shock, Heart Attack, Cardiac Arrest, Percutaneous Coronary Intervention (PCI), and Thrombectomy.
+Jacob Jentzer is a Cardiologist practicing medicine in Rochester, Minnesota.
+He has been practicing medicine for over 18 years.
+Dr. Jentzer is rated as an Elite provider by MediFind in the treatment of Cardiac Arrest.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Cardiogenic Shock, Heart Attack, Cardiac Arrest, Percutaneous Coronary Intervention (PCI), and Thrombectomy.

 Elite in Cardiac Arrest